Sympathy for the outsider is hard won. Clique ostracizing a new girl, a Quaker, in New York City, 19th century.

 A feature of the HINGE series on the future of NYC religions.

 The Remonstrance was important for being one of the founding documents of “sympathetic objectivity.”
 The writers didn’t just say, tolerate people of other religions.
-Rather, the argument was that the Christians of New Netherland should consider that people of other faiths might have something valuable to contribute to Christians.
+Rather, the argument was that the Christians of New Netherlands should consider that people of other faiths might have something valuable to contribute to Christians.

 Toleration is a thin relationship with someone else.
 It is the minimal precondition for being in the same room with each other.
 But one doesn’t have to say hello and could even stand on the other side of the room, never seeing someone with a different, objectionable faith.